-The 9-Box Matrix, developed by McKinsey in the 1970s, became an integral part of GE’s highly influential Session C performance management method and has since become extensively adopted by HR organizations around the globe.
+The 9-Box Matrix, developed by McKinsey in the 1970s, became an integral part of GE’s highly influential Session C performance management method.
+Since then, it has become extensively adopted by HR organizations around the globe.
 The matrix plots an organization’s talent on two dimensions: performance and potential.
 Today, many ask, is it still relevant?
 What are the pros and cons?

-Organizations use the matrix as a tool to assess talent, keep an eye on bench strength, and prioritize which employees get what types of additional education and training/leadership coaching.
+Organizations use the matrix as a tool to assess talent.
+In addition, the tool is used to keep an eye on bench strength.
+Lastly, organizations use it to prioritize which employees get what types of additional education and training/leadership coaching.
 If you speak with most HR professionals, however, you’ll get varied opinions about how to best use the tool.
 We asked four coaches at IMPACT Group who all have extensive experience as HR leaders to share their insights on using the 9-Box Matrix.
 Here’s what we learned from these experts.

 Pro: 9-Box Gets the Conversation Started